rozeridilar/LearningReactNative/README.md

 # Learning React Native ⚡️
 Hello there, Welcome to my React Native Journey!

-I am sooo new to React Native Development, here I share all the notes I have:)
+I am new here, feel free to submit pull requests, suggesting additions. :)

 ## The IDE
 I am still struggling with finding the best ide and extensions, since I come from a swift background these all so new to me!
 However I found great recommendations in below links that helped me a quite a lot: